bkhan2015/angularJS2/README.txt

 $ npm Install - will install all node modules and typing folder --- sometimes typing folder doesn't create when you do "npm install" to create that folder follow below command:
 $ npm install -g typings
 $ typings install
-create a new typscript file under app folder [app.module.ts]
+create a new typscript file under app folder [app.module.ts] under app folder Create a new component typescript file for module [app.component.ts] under app folder create a another java script [main.js] under app folder Then add your index.html inside the root project folder